PixelIndieDev/LazyAI/README.md

 ### Can this mod increase my FPS?
 No, this mod cannot improve your FPS.

+### Why does the dynamic optimization mode not target below 50ms?
+Minecraft runs on a 50ms tick cycle (20 TPS).
+If the (local) server processing finishes in under 50ms, the game waits for the remaining time.
+Consequently, any optimization below 50ms yields no increase in normal tick speed.
+The mod focuses on keeping tick times from exceeding 50ms, as higher values cause entities to move in slow motion.
+The heavier the (local) server load, the more aggressively the dynamic mode intervenes to maintain 50ms.
+When the (local) server runs smoothly, the mod scales back its intervention.

 ### Does this mod affect mob farms?
 Short awnser: Yes, but only a little bit.